aickin/react-server-cli/README.md

 ###Development mode: making a great DX

 Development mode is the default, and its goals are rapid startup and code-test loops.
 Hot mode is enabled for all code, although at this time, editing the routes file or modules that export a Page class still requires a browser reload to see changes.
+Modules that export a React component should reload without a browser refresh.

 In development mode, code is not minified in order to speed up startup time, so please do not think that the sizes of bundles in development mode is indicative of how big they will be in production.
 In fact, it's really best not to do any kind of perf testing in development mode; it will just lead you astray.